Introduction to Teradata Stored Procedures & Error Handling

 CALL DIVISION_BY_ZERO(0);

-It is possible to define error handlers as responsible for all errors or warnings (generic handlers).
-Teradata will execute them if a particular error handler does not already cover an error/warning.
+Error handlers, known as generic handlers, are responsible for all errors or warnings.
+Teradata will execute these handlers if a specific error handler does not already cover an error or warning.

-A generic handler is used to clean up before exiting a stored procedure.
-See below two examples for generic exception and warning handlers:
+A generic handler cleans up before exiting a stored procedure.
+Below are two examples of handlers for exceptions and warnings:

 DECLARE CONTINUE HANDLER FOR SQLEXCEPTION SET x =0;